THE OLD TESTAMENT HOUSE OF THE LORD: FOURTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Simply this: obedience is better than sacrifice.
 God was explicit as to the manner in which the Tabernacle was to be transported.
 The Tabernacle was to be carried by means of staves on the shoulders of the Kohathite Levites, not by oxen which could become restive.

-And he put the staves into the rings by the sides of the ark, to bear the ark.
+And he put the poles into the rings at the sides of the ark, to bear the ark.
 (Exodus 37:5)

 The Ark never should have been removed from the Most Holy Place; nor should the Ark have been put into a position where it could be shaken; nor should Uzzah have taken an attitude of familiarity with the most sacred element of Hebrew worship.
 The whole situation was contrary to the express directions and commandments of the Lord.